Keiwen/Trackerstone/README.md

 - arena tracker (and gold refund)

 Maybe one day this app will:
+- *known issue*: filter deck type by star is broken
 - be mobile first designed
 - have a full design ;)
 - get MOAR CHARTS!!!
 CHARTS EVERYWHERE!!!